CA-MERN/MERN-Part-A-Docs/README.md

 #### Version 1
 ##### Overall User
+* As a overall user:
     * I can go to the home page signup to create an account
     * I can login
     * I can navigate to my account settings and edit my account details
     * I can navigate to the account settings and delete the account
     * I can navigate to my dash and see what recipes I have interacted with (vote, save, reviewed) so I can quickly access/reaccess them later.
     * I can navigate to my dash and see my current groceries organised by category
     * I can navigate to my dashboard and see my current pantry staples
     * I can navigate to main interface and see 'get searching today'!
     * Once an initial search is done, I want see 'refresh again'
     * From main interface  I can make a recipe search
     * From main interface I can navigate to my grocery lists
     * From main interface I can navigate to my saved recipes
     * I can add more groceries with predictive input
     * I can delete groceries from my list
     * I can see my recipes returned search with them categories in breakfast, lunch and dinner
     * I can further filter by diet (eg vegan) and prep time
     * I can see my recipes returned via list with image, name, time and calories
     * I can click go to recipe
     * I can click a like heart on the recipe
     * On a clicked recipe page I can click the save recipe button
     * On a clicked recipe page I can view the whole recipe
     * On a clicked recipe page I can rate the recipe

 ##### Sarah
 * As a mother and busy worker…